gmantaos/Quermine/README.md

 The goals of this library are:

-- Providing a uniform plug n' play solution for dealing with your database in an object-oriented way.
+- To provide a uniform plug n' play solution for dealing with your database in an object-oriented way.
-- Building your queries in a LINQ-like chaining manner, instead of with messy string injections and appendages.
+- To build your queries in a LINQ-like chaining manner, instead of with messy string injections and appendages.
 - Query-free integration with relational databases for the everyday simple object-oriented cases.
 - Painless extension for additional DBMS connectors and syntaxes.